microsoft/VFSForGit/Atomic.md

 -   We crash before reaching InitializeEmptyPlaceholder

-    -   Placeholder appears to be not in virtualization root and not empty.
+    -   Placeholder does not have flags for virtualization root and empty.

-    -   This file will never be enumerated as the kext will exit when we do not see the InVirtualizationRoot bit
+    -   This file will never be expanded as the kext will exit when we do not see the InVirtualizationRoot bit

 -   One of the SetBitInFileFlags calls fails in